flexera-public/rsc/README.md

                    OAuth access token, use --email and --pwd or use --refreshToken, --accessToken, --apiToken or --rl10 -p, --apiToken=APITOKEN
-                   Instance API token, use --email and --pwd or use --refreshToken, --accessToken, --apiToken or --rl10 --rl10           Proxy requests through RightLink 10 agent, use --email and --pwd or use --refreshToken, --accessToken, --apiToken or --rl10
+                   Instance API token, use --email and --pwd or use --refreshToken, --accessToken, --apiToken or --rl10 -F, --flexeraOne Use Flexera One for authentication, with --refreshToken --rl10           Proxy requests through RightLink 10 agent, use --email and --pwd or use --refreshToken, --accessToken, --apiToken or --rl10
   --noAuth         Make unauthenticated requests, used for testing --x1=X1          Extract single value using JSON:select